|

 hair and painted facial features, all have a bent right arm and

 all are unmarked.
-Came wearing a plaid day dress,
+Little Pig dolls came wearing a plaid day dress,

-plain cotton shift or pants, Wolf is about the same as shown above.
+plain cotton shift or pants, no shoes, the Wolf is about the same as doll shown above.

 Other

-known animal characters are: Puss in Boots 9 1/2" tall
+known animal characters are: Puss in Boots cat doll 11" tall

-& a Rabbit 12" tall, both all composition as well
+and a painted pink Rabbit animal doll animal 12" tall, both all composition as well

-googly eyes with a moving disk pupil with painted upper lashes,
+googly eyes with floating plastic eyes with moving disk pupil, painted upper lashes,

 red rosebud closed mouth, pink cloth body and limbs, cloth arms